crewAIInc/crewAI/docs/how-to/Your-Own-Manager-Agent.md

 ---
-title: Ability to Set a Specific Agent as Manager in CrewAI
+title: Setting a Specific Agent as Manager in CrewAI
-description: Introducing the ability to set a specific agent as a manager instead of having CrewAI create one automatically.
+description: Learn how to set a custom agent as the manager in CrewAI, providing more control over task management and coordination.

 ---

-# Ability to Set a Specific Agent as Manager in CrewAI
+# Setting a Specific Agent as Manager in CrewAI

-CrewAI now allows users to set a specific agent as the manager of the crew, providing more control over the management and coordination of tasks.
-This feature enables the customization of the managerial role to better fit the project's requirements.
+CrewAI allows users to set a specific agent as the manager of the crew, providing more control over the management and coordination of tasks.
+This feature enables the customization of the managerial role to better fit your project's requirements.

 ## Using the `manager_agent` Attribute